What Are the Leading Causes of Female Infertility?

 Age, One of the Main Female Infertility Reasons

 Women who decide to get pregnant at an older age will face more infertility issues.
-The reason is that eggs number and female fertility decrease with age.
+The reason is that egg numbers and female fertility decrease with age.
 About one-third of women over 35 years old have infertility.
 Furthermore, since egg quality decreases with age, it causes fetal chromosomal abnormalities that will result in infertility and increased abortions.

 Aging may cause infertility in women.